E-Fumi/TheAccidentalCastleDreamer/README.md

 #### First things first

-This is a work in progress, and while the base of it is (passably) solid, various details are going to change in the coming weeks, hopefully bringing with them improvements in performance.
+This is a work in progress, and while the base of it is (passably) solid, various details are going to change in the coming weeks, hopefully bringing along improvements in performance.

 ## Intro